|

 The Birth Book, Dr. William Sears offers an explanation of the

-differences between private classes and those offered by some hospitals.
+differences between independent classes and those offered by some hospitals.

 Sears explains that "in-hospital classes prepare you for the birthing